giorgiodema/tfdwt/Readme.md

 # tfDiscreteWaveletTransform
-tfdwt is a tensorflow module that contains layers to compute Discrete Wavelet Transforms, as well as wavelet decomposition and reconstruction for both univariate and multivariate input signals
+tfdwt is a tensorflow module that contains layers to compute Discrete Wavelet Transforms, as well as wavelet decomposition and reconstruction for both univariate and multivariate input signals.
+NB: to build keras model with some of these layers the batch size must be specified in the input layer

 ## Class DWT
 Compute The Discrete Wavelet Transform for univariate signals,